tugrul512bit/CudaAcceleratedOgameBattleSimulator/README.md

 - initialization of ship types: done
 - copying ship data to simulation ship data (that will be updated many times): done
 - randomly picking a target per simulation ship: done
-- sorting simulation ships on their target index: to do (this can be done with thrust or cub)
+- sorting simulation ships on their target index: done
 - segmented reduction or histogram of total damage from source simulation ships to target simulation ships and calculating remaining hull: to do (cub or thrust)
 - stream-compaction of simulation ships with (hull > 0) condition: to do (thrust's copy_if)
 - updating new number of simulation ships on both teams: to do